-If clinically appropriate and time allows, PrEP can and should be commenced at other appointments such as urgent care.
-If someone is running out of PrEP, review and prescription can occur at other appointments.
+If clinically appropriate and time allows, PrEP can and should be commenced at other appointments.
+If someone has < 1 month supply, of PrEP review and prescription can occur at other appointments.
 Ensure standard documentation and follow up organised.

 3.2 PrEP initiation consultation